Reterics/lionel-app/README.md

     * A Core development guide
-    * LioDB: A mini database designed for big amount of documents
     * Node JS Multicore and server management: Helps to your server to use more CPU and break the limits of Node JS
-    * Export webpage to Static HTML/PHP content for WebServers